RayTracing/gpu-tracing/README.md

    virtually no effort to get the examples to run on different operating systems as the package manager takes care of this automatically.

-I'm cognizant of the fact Rust may feel unfamiliar to some readers.
+I'm cognizant of the fact that Rust may feel unfamiliar to some readers.
 I will strive to keep the code examples free of esoteric Rust-isms to keep the code understandable to a reader who is familiar with C.

 That said, none of this should prevent you from implementing this book in your favorite language, on your favorite OS, using your favorite API.
 In fact, [wgpu](https://github.com/gfx-rs/wgpu/) (the